 What about punishment for sexual harassment specifically?
 National demographic data on those accused are not systematically collected or analyzed by the Office of Civil Rights.
 “Unless the schools are required to collect the data, they have a very strong incentive to not collect the data,” Ben Trachtenberg, a law professor at the University of Missouri, told me.
 “If the data shows that 100 percent of the students suspended for sexual harassment are black or Hispanic, they could look at the data and sue.
 If the data doesn’t exist, then they can’t.”

 However, the state of Georgia does dis-aggregate student data based on race, and their data shows a clear disparity with respect to punishment of black students for sexual misconduct.

-Youth Radio found that in Gwinnett, a district that is 32 percent black, the students disciplined for sexual offenses are 51 percent black.
+YR found that in Gwinnett, a district that is 32 percent black, the students disciplined for sexual offenses are 51 percent black.
 White students, by contrast, make up 24 percent of the student population and 15 percent of those disciplined.

 When pressed about concerns of racial bias in school discipline, Superintendent Wilbanks responded by email, “Student discipline for misbehavior of any nature is administrated according to our discipline code and because of the act of misbehavior and not gender, race, or ethnicity.”

-Part 4: Too Young To Harass?
+4: Too Young to Harass?

 Beyond the question of racial bias, another factor separates school-aged children accused of sexual misconduct from the high-profile abuses coming to light through #metoo.
 While both college attendance and powerful jobs are considered privileges, K-12 attendance is a right.
 In fact, it is an obligation for children under age 18 to be in school.
 So how do schools balance protecting the rights of the victim and the accused, in responding to charges of student sexual misconduct?